leminhtuan2015/Today-I-Learn/game_engine_unity/unity_canvas.md

   * Screen Space - Overlay // UI elements on the screen will be rendered on top of the scene
   * Screen Space - Camera
   * World Space

+### Canvas Order Rendering UI GameObject

+* In Canvas have many GameObject, one GameObject may contain many childrent GameObject => Canvas will render GameObject by **Top to Bottom**

 ### Canvas: How to fit screen size for every resolution?